davisidarta/dbMAP/README.md

 By extending [Diffusion Maps](https://en.wikipedia.org/wiki/Diffusion_map#:~:text=Diffusion%20maps%20is%20a%20dimensionality,diffusion%20operator%20on%20the%20data.) and providing a scalable and computationally efficient implementation of the algorithm, it is possible to learn a diffusion basis that approximate the LBO.
 In dbMAP, this adaptive diffusion basis is used to estimate data's intrinsic dimensionality and then multiscaled to account for all possible diffusion timescales.
 From this basis, it is possible to build a _diffusion graph_, which can be visualized with different layout optimizations.
 Originally, we devised the layout optimization step to be performed with UMAP with a multi-component Laplacian Eigenmaps initialization.
-Since the LBO is approximated by the diffusion basis, the LE initialization and the UMAP optimization, this leads to a geometrical consensus on the structure of the underlying data, providing fine visualizations.
+Since the LBO is approximated by the diffusion basis, the LE initialization and the seminal [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html) optimization, this leads to a geometrical consensus on the structure of the underlying data, providing fine visualizations.
 However, recently developed optimization methods, such as [PaCMAP](https://github.com/YingfanWang/PaCMAP) and [pyMDE](https://pymde.org/index.html) can also be employed for laying out the diffusion graph.
 For more information on dbMAP, check our [preprint](https://www.researchgate.net/publication/341267564_Comprehensive_Visualization_of_High-Dimensional_Single-Cell_Data_With_Diffusion-Based_Manifold_Approximation_and_Projection_dbMAP).

-This implementation includes a flexible and extendable wrapper for nmslib, for state-of-the-art approximate nearest-neighbors search, functions for fast computation of diffusion dynamics and multiscale diffusion maps, and a fast implementation of adapted UMAP and PaCUMAP layouts.
+This implementation includes a flexible and extendable wrapper for nmslib, for state-of-the-art approximate nearest-neighbors search, functions for fast computation of diffusion dynamics and multiscale diffusion maps into a diffusion basis, and faster implementations of adapted UMAP and PaCUMAP layouts.
 Further documentation is available at [Read the Docs](https://dbmap.readthedocs.io/en/latest/).

 ## Installation and dependencies